ABOUT ME

 As a foundational aspect of her work, Mikella actively engages in examining the ways that white supremacy, capitalism, ableism, homophobia, transphobia, and colonization manifest not only in our lived experiences, but how this can infiltrate the systems of mental health and wellness.
 She holds the awareness of her impact in working with people with different identity locations, and for those who are comfortable working with a white practitioner she maintains a humbled commitment to integrating anti-racist practice into all aspects of this work to the best of her capacity.
 This includes thoughtfully considering the role of culturally appropriate practices and cultural honoring within holistic work, acknowledging their origins.
 Endeavoring to approach holistic modalities from a liberation-focused perspective means both acknowledging these systems and their impacts AND radical imagining of futures where we can all be free.
 As a healing arts practitioner this work sits in a particular lane of support to find greater resource and connection to support the tangible ways we must cocreate a better world.

 Training and experience: Mikella has a Master's degree in Art Therapy from New York University and a Bachelor's degree in Fine Art from the School of Visual Arts.
 She was a consultant and supervisor with Sanctuary for Families (a leading multi-service agency for survivors of gender based violence and human trafficking), and was the lead supervisor and coordinator for the Art Therapy internship program at East End Hospice (for their therapeutic bereavement camp for children) from 2014-2020.
 Mikella has been a guest lecturer with New York University's Art Therapy program and Silver School of Social Work, and has presented professionally for numerous organizations in New York City including the McSilver Institute for Poverty, Policy & Research, Coalition for Hispanic Family Services, the Expressive Arts Therapy Summit, the NYC Mayor's Office to Combat Domestic Violence, and offered post-graduate continuing education with Dancing Dialogue.
 She has obtained additional training in Couples Therapy at the Institute for Contemporary Psychotherapy.
 In 2017 and 2018 she pursued Reiki Master Training, Breathwork, Dreamwork, Ericksonian Hypnosis, Integrative Hypnosis, and Integrative Coaching.
 She has also trained with Jordan Deer Heart Ix Mazatl Ol-Si to be a 13th Octave LaHoChi Master.
 Mikella has developed a unique style of blending different modalities to create a dynamic approach to healing work that works on the levels of the mind, body, and spirit.
+Mikella began practicing Yoga Nidra in 2022, after more than a decade of mindfulness meditation and breathwork, eventually engaging in depth study of Tantric and Yoga Nidra techniques.
+She completed Foundations of Yoga Nidra and Tantric Meditation Teacher Training (Level 1) with Tracee Stanley in 2024.
+Her therapeutic groups now incorporate use of advanced pranayama techniques and other practices for moving through layers of consciousness for healing and rest.
 She continues to offer formal training and supervision to psychotherapists.

 Publications: